Thomas Fagan, Ph.D.

 and students are successful in obtaining APA-approved internships.
 The School Psychology

-Program is currently preparing its application for APA accreditation, and anticipates
+Program has submitted its application for APA accreditation, and a site visit is scheduled

 The Graduate Catalog also has important details about admission requirements.
 More information about School